Nevada Off Grid Laws: An In-Depth Guide

 Surface Water Laws in Nevada

 Most of the surface water in Nevada was appropriated before the 20th century.
-Because of the rule of prior appropriation, there is no chance that you will get rights to use surface water in the state.
+Because of the rule of prior appropriation, there is no chance you will get rights to use surface water in the state.

 It is illegal to use surface water in any way without first getting a water rights permit.
 The fines for illegally using water can be steep: up to $10,000 per day for each violation.